languagetool-org/languagetool-org.github.io/tips-and-tricks.md

 `org/languagetool/resource/XX/added.txt` (`XX` being a language code).
-Add words to that file in the form `fullform lemma pos_tag`, separated by tabs, for example: `children child NNS` (note than tabs are not displayed here in the Wiki).
+Add words to that file in the form `fullform lemma pos_tag`, separated by tabs, for example: `children child NNS` (note than tabs are not displayed here).
 The words you've added will be recognized by LanguageTool after a restart.

 #### Special POS tags